 Shoelaces can be a choking hazard so keep any loose shoes behind closed doors.
 Lock away any medications, creams, cosmetics that could be poisonous.
 Remove any potential choking hazards like jewellery off the bedside table and keep them in a container.
 You should also move electrical and phone wires out of chewing reach.
 And check your cupboards or drawers for any sleeping kittens before you close them.

 Your pets will spend a lot of time in the yard, especially when you're not home.
 If you have any holes in the fence, get them fixed.
 You don't want them wandering off and getting lost or into a fight with a neighbouring animal.

 Remove poisonous plants from the yard, and put up some wire mesh around your garden beds to keep nosy pets out.

 If you have a pool, make sure you install some fencing, so your pets don't fall in and potentially drown.
 And don't leave any harmful cleaning chemicals lying around.

-Start pet-proofing your home today and also check out our Pets and Wildlife D.I.Y.
-Advice section for more hints and tips.
+Start pet-proofing your home today and also check out our D.I.Y.
+Advice section for more ideas and inspiration.